 To calculate personal income taxes we need to determine the tax base, i.e. net taxable income.
-This is done by subtracting the tax allowances discussed in section 2.6.3. from gross income.
+This is done by subtracting the tax deductions discussed in section 2.6.3. from gross income, excluding the tax credit for capital redemption.